-8.1 POPULATIONS FOR ANALYSIS
+8.3 POPULATIONS FOR ANALYSIS

-Exploratory effectiveness analyses will be performed on observed data for all primary eyes, fellow eyes, and all eyes successfully implanted with the RxLAL.
+Effectiveness analyses will be performed on observed data for all study eyes successfully implanted with the RxLAL.
+Effectiveness analyses will also be presented for all primary and fellow eyes separately.

 Safety analyses will be performed on observed data for all eyes of subjects who sign the informed consent and the procedure was attempted which is defined as the point at which the RxLAL makes contact with the eye.
 No imputation will be performed.